Rubber elasticity: Molecular-level models

 There are actually several physical mechanisms that produce the elastic forces within the network chains as a rubber sample is stretched.
 Two of these arise from entropy changes and one is associated with the distortion of the molecular bond angles along the chain backbone.
 These three mechanisms are immediately apparent when a moderately thick rubber sample is stretched manually.

-Initially, the rubber feels quite stiff, i.e. the force must be increased at a high rate with respect to the strain.
+Initially, the rubber feels quite stiff (i.e. the force must be increased at a high rate with respect to the strain).
 At intermediate strains, the required increase in force is much lower to cause the same amount of stretch.
 Finally, as the sample approaches the breaking point, its stiffness increases markedly.
 What the observer is noticing are the changes in the modulus of elasticity that are due to the different molecular mechanisms.
 These regions can be seen in Fig. 1, a typical stress vs. strain measurement for natural rubber.
-The three mechanisms (labelled Ia, Ib and II) predominantly correspond to the regions shown on the plot.
-The concept of entropy comes to us from the area mathematical physics called statistical mechanics which is concerned with the study of large thermal systems, e.g. rubber networks at room temperature.
-Although the detailed behavior of the constituent chains are random and far too complex to study individually, we can obtain very useful information about their 'average' behavior from a statistical mechanics analysis of a large sample.
+The three mechanisms (labelled Ia, Ib, and II) predominantly correspond to the regions shown on the plot.

+The concept of entropy comes to us from the area of mathematical physics called statistical mechanics which is concerned with the study of large thermal systems, e.g. rubber networks at room temperature.
+Although the detailed behavior of the constituent chains are random and far too complex to study individually, we can obtain very useful information about their "average" behavior from a statistical mechanics analysis of a large sample.
 There are no other examples of how entropy changes can produce a force in our everyday experience.
 One may regard the entropic forces in polymer chains as arising from the thermal collisions that their constituent atoms experience with the surrounding material.
 It is this constant jostling that produces a resisting (elastic) force in the chains as they are forced to become straight.

 While stretching a rubber sample is the most common example of elasticity, it also occurs when rubber is compressed.
 Compression may be thought of as a two dimensional expansion as when a balloon is inflated.
 The molecular mechanisms that produce the elastic force are the same for all types of strain.

 When these elastic force models are combined with the complex morphology of the network, it is not possible to obtain simple analytic formulae to predict the macroscopic stress.
 It is only via numerical simulations on computers that it is possible to capture the complex interaction between the molecular forces and the network morphology to predict the stress and ultimate failure of a rubber sample as it is strained.